 The California State Teachers Retirement System (CalSTRS) provides pension benefits, including disability and survivor benefits, to California full-time and part-time public school teachers and certain other employees of the public school system.
 The Teachers' Retirement Law (California Education Code Section 22000 et seq.), as enacted and amended by the California Legislature, established the plan and CalSTRS as the administrator.
-The benefit terms of the plan may be amended through legislation.
-CalSTRS issues a stand-alone comprehensive annual financial report available to the public that can be found on the CalSTRS website.
+The terms of the plan may be amended through legislation.
+CalSTRS issues publicly available reports that include a full description of the pension plan that can be found on the CalSTRS website.